Estimated reading time: 13 minutes

 1. Vacuum your carpet

-Vacuuming carpets regularly will help remove smelly vape particles before they begin to form a residue.
+Vacuuming carpets regularly will help remove smelly vape particles before residues get a chance to settle.

 E cigarette vapour is an aerosol, and so is heavier than smoke particles from tobacco.
 So, aroma residues from your e cig will tend to settle on horizontal surfaces, like carpets, rather than on vertical ones, like walls.